 We as a club attend regattas around Scotland durning the months of April till November.
 With club members being on the podium multiple times.

-We run weekly sessions on Monday, Thursday from 6pm till 8pm, Wedesnday 7.30pm till 8.30pm as well as a beginner session on Saturday from 11am till 1pm.
-Anyone form the age of 8 years old is welcome and can come along and have a go.
+We run weekly sessions, anyone form the age of 8 years old is welcome and can come along and have a go.
 You never know you could be the next big name in canoe sprint!